acrogenesis/Doodle-Doodle/README.md

 #### Operations
 ![operations](images/operations.png)

-This blocks are the mathematical operations.
+These blocks are the mathematical operations.

 #### Functions
 ![functions](images/functions.png)

-This blocks serve the purpose of creating and calling functions.
+These blocks serve the purpose of creating and calling functions.
 The first block let's you create a function where you can specify the name, parameters, and return value.
 To specify the parameters you can use the ![params](images/params.png) or if you don't need parameters the ![no-params](images/no-params.png) block.
 You must always specify a return value using the ![return](images/return.png) the available options are `int|float|string|boolean|no return`.